aklein4/LiNet/README.md

 ## Information

-The CUDA/C++ optimized version of the network is still a work in progress, so all usable code is currently found in the /py folder.
+The CUDA/C++ optimized version of the network is still a work in progress, so all usable code is currently implemented in Python with PyTorch, found in the /py folder.

 ### linet.py